xxhensila/OCTDL-XAI/README.md

+## Credits
-This repository is an extension of OCTDL, originally developed by Mikhail Kulyabin et al. under the MIT License.
+This project is an independent extension of [OCTDL](https://github.com/MikhailKulyabin/OCTDL)  by Mikhail Kulyabin et al.
+The original project is licensed under the MIT License, which is retained in this repository.

-We retain the original license and acknowledge the authorship accordingly.
+We are not affiliated with the original authors, but acknowledge and build upon their excellent work.

 # OCTDL-XAI

-> Credits
->This project is an independent extension of [OCTDL](https://github.com/MikhailKulyabin/OCTDL)  by Mikhail Kulyabin et al.
->The original project is licensed under the MIT License, which is retained in this repository.

->We are not affiliated with the original authors, but acknowledge and build upon their excellent work.
----

-## What's Added in This Extension
+# What's Added in This Extension

-1. Patient-wise k-Fold Cross-Validation
+## 1. Patient-wise k-Fold Cross-Validation
 → Ensures robust performance evaluation by preventing data leakage and revealing generalization across unseen patients.

 ### To train the model using patient-wise k-fold CV: